yetanalytics/dl4clj/README.md

 ;; we can also get the object by specifying :as-code? false

 (def csv-rr-obj (initialize-rr! :rr (rr/new-csv-record-reader
-                                     :skip-num-lines 0 :delimiter ",")
+                                     :skip-n-lines 0 :delimiter ",")
                                 :input-split file-split
                                 :as-code? false))
 ;; csv-rr-obj => #object[org.datavec.api.records.reader.impl.csv.CSVRecordReader
 ;; 0xf1b821a org.datavec.api.records.reader.impl.csv.CSVRecordReader@f1b821a]

 ;; in general:
-;; code representations are used when passed as an arg to other java objects ;; the java objects  would be used when passed to api fns
+;; code representations are used when passed as an arg to fns creating other dl4j objects ;; the java objects would be used when passed as args to api fns

 ;; lets look at some data